unicode-org/last-resort-font/README.md

 ## Getting Involved

 Although the *Last Resort Font* repository is considered to be stable with no guarantee that it will be updated, suggestions can be provided by submitting a [new issue](https://github.com/unicode-org/last-resort-font/issues/new).

+### Copyright & Licenses

+Copyright © 1998-2023 Unicode, Inc. Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the United States and other countries.

+The project is released under [LICENSE](./LICENSE).

+A CLA is required to contribute to this project - please refer to the [CONTRIBUTING.md](https://github.com/unicode-org/.github/blob/main/.github/CONTRIBUTING.md) file (or start a Pull Request) for more information.